-The right maintenance management software allows you to easily organize, streamline, and oversee your entire maintenance management process using one simple tool, helping you save valuable time, boost efficiency, reduce machine downtime, and more.
+The right maintenance management software allows you to easily organize, streamline, and oversee your entire maintenance management process using one simple tool, helping you save valuable time, boost efficiency, and reduce machine downtime.

-Luckily, maintenance management software is specially designed to help you do all that and more.
+Luckily, maintenance management software, also referred to as computerized maintenance management system software (CMMS), is specially designed to help you manage your team and your entire business.

-To help you navigate your way through the not-so-small market of maintenance management software solutions, we’ve lined up our top picks that will help you make sure your entire maintenance process is running like a well-oiled machine.
+To help you navigate your way through the not-so-small market of maintenance management software, we’ve lined up our top picks that will help you make sure your entire process is running like a well-oiled machine.

 If you don’t have the time to read through our research, jump down to our quick comparison table.